Plants and trees communicate, which demonstrates their consciousness. A Shutterstock Licensed Image.

 It’s the result of the grass reacting to being cut.

-The German acoustic device determines the stress-level of the plant by converting the levels of ethylene gas into corresponding sound waves.
-This helps us understand the levels of “pain” and stress the plants are experiencing.
+The German acoustic device determines the stress level of the plant by converting the levels of ethylene gas into corresponding sound waves.
+This helps us understand the levels of “pain” and stress the plants are experiencing and about plant consciousness.

 Acoustics-based research surrounding plants has given farming a boost.
 More specifically, it’s helped farmers understand that storing apples with other crops can damage the other crops.
 This research also points to the stress that plants experience during travel, given certain types of plant-based traveling companions.